“There are far worse things awaiting man than death…” – Bela Lugosi as the Count in Universal Pictures’ Dracula (1931).

-There was nothing and then, suddenly, a Universe was born.
+There was nothing and then, suddenly, a universe was born.
 And so, it was written, in the beginning, there were the heavens and the Earth.
-But for the horror film genre, it wasn’t a deity that bestowed life – it was Universal Pictures.
+But for the horror film genre, it wasn’t a deity that bestowed life.
+No, it was Universal Pictures.
 And what came first, paved the way for history’s most infamous vampire.

 Universal Pictures got the ball rolling with their first horror film in 1923’s silent movie The Hunchback of Notre Dame.
-Next came The Phantom of the Opera (1925), which saw Notre Dame’s Quasimodo actor Lon Chaney take on the part of the diabolical phantom.
-Chaney, “The Man of a Thousand Faces,” would play an integral part in Dracula’s history at Universal, despite never once dawning the Count’s cape.
-But for the time being he was establishing a destiny all his own while bringing scary movies to the masses.
+Next came The Phantom of the Opera (1925) which saw Notre Dame’s Quasimodo — portrayed by actor Lon Chaney — take on the part of the diabolical phantom.
+Chaney, “The Man of a Thousand Faces” played an integral part in Dracula’s history at Universal despite never once donning the Count’s cape.
+But for the time being, he was establishing a destiny all his own while bringing scary movies to the masses.

 “My, what a big bat!” – Actor David Manners as Jonathan Harker in Dracula (1931).

-Not only had Dracula taken the horror film genre to new heights, but the curious Count set off a chain reaction that led to a burgeoning universe of profitability laden with movie monsters including the Frankenstein monster, The Mummy (1932), The Invisible Man (1933), The Wolf Man (1941) and The Creature from the Black Lagoon (1954) .
+Not only had Dracula taken the horror film genre to new heights, but the Count set off a chain reaction that led to a burgeoning universe of profitability laden with movie monsters including the Frankenstein creature, The Mummy (1932), The Invisible Man (1933), The Wolf Man (1941) and The Creature from the Black Lagoon (1954) .
 In all, Universal produced over 80 horror films from Dracula’s inception until 1960.
-And each of the major movie monsters had their own significant film franchises.
+And each of the major movie monsters enjoyed their own significant film franchises.

 “Who has done this thing!
 Tell me who has done this thing!” – actor Christopher Lee as the Count in Dracula Has Risen from the Grave (1968).